rcdexta/react-event-timeline/README.md

 ### TimelineBlip

-Use this component if your event is too small and can be described in a single line
+Use this component if your event footprint is too small and can be described in a single line

 | Name      | Type   | Description                              |
 | --------- | ------ | ---------------------------------------- |